-Persons seeking admission to the College must be at least 18 years of age or have a high school diploma or equivalent.
+Persons seeking admission to the College must be at least 18 years of age or have a high college diploma or equivalent.
 Prospective students are encouraged to apply at any time.
 Steps in making application are as follows:

-- 1. The applicant must declare an occupational objective and or demonstrate through testing or counseling reasonable potential for achieving that objective. - 2.
+- 1. The applicant must declare an occupational objective and/or demonstrate through testing or counseling reasonable potential for achieving that objective. - 2.
 Interview with the program instructor, with exception of Practical Nursing. - 3.
 Complete an application for enrollment and file it with Student Services. - 4.
-Provide TCAT Crump with copies of high school transcript/diploma, college transcript/degree, or GED scores (students enrolled after September 2, 2013). - 5.
-Submit proof of immunization/vaccination: 1) MMR -Measles, Mumps, and Rubella, and, 2) Varicella (chickenpox) or meet an exemption. - 6.
-The applicant is added to the interest list on the date the application and educational verification is received by the center. - 7.
+Provide TCAT Crump with copies of high college transcript or its equivalent and any college transcript, if applicable. - 5.
+For full-time applicants, must submit proof of immunization/vaccination: 1) MMR -Measles, Mumps, and Rubella, and, 2) Varicella (chickenpox) or meet an exemption. - 6.
+The applicant is added to the interest list on the date the application and requested documents listed above are received by Student Services. - 7.
 Prospective students will be contacted to attend new student orientation. - 8.
 Applicants failing to attend orientation who still desire to attend should contact Student Services to reactivate their application.

 All new students are required to attend new student orientation either collectively as a large group or individually with a Student Services staff member.
-The objective of orientation is to provide an understanding of the institutions' philosophy, purpose, organization and understanding of the school's policies and procedures.
+The objective of orientation is to provide an understanding of the institutions' philosophy, purpose, organization and understanding of the college's policies and procedures.